PORTLAND FIRE STATIONS THROUGH HISTORY

 Engine 2 - 1950 to 1962

-Station 1, or the Central Fire Station as it has also been known, was built in 1950.
-It replaced the prior main fire station that had been on 2nd Avenue at Pine Street.
-Station 1 was built with funding from a $3 Million dollar federal grant that modernized fire stations, apparatus, and dispatching operations.
-The station itself has always been the most heavily staffed fire station in Portland.
+Located on SW Ash Street between SW Naito Parkway (Front Avenue) and First Avenue, the Central Fire Station was built in 1950 to house not only several response companies, but also other administrative operations.
 When it opened in 1950, it housed Engine 21 and Truck 1.
 Soon after it opened, Station 2, just down the street at 3rd and NW Glisan, was condemned and closed.
 Engine 2 moved to Station 1 and for 12 years, the station was staffed with two responding Engine Companies.
 In 1962, Engine 2 was de-commissioned and became Squad 1, a specialty rescue unit that remains in service today.
 Other apparatus have responded from the station.
 They include Rescue 1, the on-duty deputy chief, and fire investigators.
 Other apparatus on site have included the Command Unit, the trench rescue unit, dive rescue unit, quick response boats, and various other equipment staffed on an as-needed basis.
-The building has also housed many administrative sections or Portland Fire & Rescue to include the Fire Marshal's Office, Public Education Office, Management Services, Planning and Development, and the offices of the Chief and most Division Chiefs.
-In fact, at one time the Chief's office was equipped as an apartment where some Chief's chose to live.
+The building has also housed many administrative sections of Portland Fire.
+This includes the Fire Marshal's Office, Public Education Office, Management Services, Planning and Development, Fire Investigations, and the offices of the Chief and most Division Chiefs.
+In fact, at one time the Chief's office was equipped as an apartment where some Chief's would chose to live.
 The building was equipped with numerous poles to allow firefighters to move quickly from floor to floor.
 From the third floor, poles led to the second floor.
 A different pole would be needed to travel from the second floor to the main floor.
-The building also has a parking garage in the basement.
+The building also boasts a parking garage in the basement.
 The building underwent a significant renovation in 2000 to make seismic upgrades, improved sleeping quarters for firefighters, and an overhaul of the offices on the second and third floor.
-The building has also housed various pieces of antique fire apparatus over the years.
-These would include an 1859 handpumper, an 1860 hose cart, an 1866 ladder wagon, and a 1911 steam pumper.
-Behind the Station, on 1st Avenue, walk to the Skidmore Fountain.
-Steven Skidmore, whose family were early Portland settlers and namesakes of the fountain, was a volunteer firefighter with Multnomah Engine Company #2 in the 1850s.
-His friend and co-firefighter, Henry Weinhard, is also a well known Portland business figure.
-When the fountain was to be dedicated in Stephen's honor, Henry offered to purchase firehose and run it down Burnside Street from his Brewery (at West Burnside and 12th Avenue) to the fill the fountain with Beer.
-He petitioned the city fire commission with his offer but was refused.
-They stated "...didn't want children and horses getting drunk."
-The design of the fountain makes it a watering trough for horses and something humans could drink from too.
-Top photo is from the 1950s.
-The second photo shows the drill tower built onto the back of the station.
-Photo three shows a major apparatus purchase during the Modernization Program.
-The last photo was taken in 2008.
+The building still exists today and includes Engine 1, Truck 1, and Squad 1.

 7780 SW Capitol Highway